ghga-de/microservice-repository-template/.readme_generation/template_overview.md

 Please also refer to [.readme_generation/README.md](/.readme_generation/README.md) for details on how to adapt this readme.

-The introductory section ends here; the microservice README template begins below:”
+The introductory section ends here; the microservice README template begins below:

 ---